-The Alliance will review for inclusion scientifically-derived, net-zero sector pathways wherever available
+The Alliance will review for inclusion scientifically-derived, net-zero sector pathways wherever available.

 "Sector decarbonization pathways" are a key tool in guiding the global economy towards net-zero emissions.
 These pathways can account for the different rates at which a given sector can decarbonize, and anchor this in their existing global emissions budget.
 They can also provide decision useful information on sector-specific R&D, technological development, decommissioning and in other areas.
 In practice, sectoral decarbonization pathways rely on a wide range of contested assumptions about the rate of technological change, costs and abatement curves, consideration of emissions allocations between sectors and other factors.
 A variety of models and scenarios can be reviewed and a range of values for that sector can be established as a model.
 Ultimately these science-based models can significantly aid, support and accelerate sectoral dialogues.
-For many years SBT has worked with corporate target setting and established the "sector decarbonization approach", TPI also tracks corporate commitment and progress against decarbonization pathways, as do many other tools and providers.
+For many years SBTi has worked with corporate target setting and established the "sector decarbonization pathways, as do many other tools and providers.